A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Conclusions

 \section{Conclusions}

 We develop a framework to work with functions defined on different merge trees.
-As motivated in the manuscript, we argue that these kinds of topological summaries can succeed in situations where persistence diagrams and merge trees alone are not effective.
+As motivated in the paper, we argue that these kinds of topological summaries can succeed in situations where persistence diagrams and merge trees alone are not effective.
 They also provide a great level of versatility because of the wide range of additional information that can be extracted from data.

-We define a metric structure which has suitable stability properties and is feasible if the number of leaves is not too high and we test it in simulated scenarios to prove its effectiveness.
+We introduce a metric structure that we argue is well-suited to the types of objects under consideration.
+This claim is supported both by qualitative insights and by formal stability results.
+These results focus on a setting of particular interest in TDA, where merge trees are used to decompose the homological information of a filtration across its path-connected components.
+We demonstrate that the stability properties of our metric are analogous to those of the $1$-Wasserstein distance, when the ensemble of all persistence diagrams up to a fixed homological dimension is used as a topological summary.
+Finally, we test the proposed framework beyond this purely topological setting, using simulated data to assess its practical effectiveness.

 The main drawback of the framework is that the deformation between two functions is not guaranteed to always produce a function at the intermediate steps i.e. the metric space of local representation of functions is embedded in a bigger dendrograms space, but geodesics between points in general are not contained in this subspace.
-We believe that there is always at least one geodesic which remains in this subspace.
-Investigating such claim will be the object of future works.
+In future works we would like to investigate when there are geodesics which remains in this subspace and if we can somehow modify this framework so that geodesics are always intrinsic.
 In case this does not hold true, it may limit the intrinsic statistical tools that can be defined in this space: should Frech\'et means exists, for instance, it is not guaranteed that they are functions.